openaps/AndroidAPSdocs/docs/EN/Hardware/DexcomG7.md

 11. install DIAKEM

-    1. if you already had installed the official dexcom G7 app uninstall it first (that wasn't my case but that's what is instructed above).
+    1. download the de DIAKEM app aka (replacement for the dexcom g7 app) on your phone from here: https://github.com/authorgambel/DiaKEM_G7 direct link to v1.1 which I used: https://github.com/authorgambel/DiaKEM_G7/releases/download/v1.1/dexcom-v1.4.0.3906-screenshot-broadcast-compatibility.apk
-    2. download the de DIAKEM app aka (replacement for the dexcom g7 app) on your phone from here: https://github.com/authorgambel/DiaKEM_G7 direct link to v1.1 which I used: https://github.com/authorgambel/DiaKEM_G7/releases/download/v1.1/dexcom-v1.4.0.3906-screenshot-broadcast-compatibility.apk
+    2. copy the apk file in your google drive folder
-    3. copy the apk file in your google drive folder and install it like you did for AAPS.
+    3. if you already had installed the official dexcom G7 app or the original BYODA-for-g6 uninstall it first (if you have xdrip no need to uninstall you can run both in parallel ).
-    4. it will create a **dexcom g7** app icon on your phone and you can run the app to configure it like a normal dexcom G7
+    5. Install the new diakem G7 app. it will create a **dexcom g7** app icon on your phone and you can run the app to configure it like a normal dexcom G7
-    5. The new dexcom G7 is supposedly more precise, faster response, much faster warmp (only minutes) than G6 but it also lack "smoothing"... long story short at this point your AAPS is still running with G6/Xdrip and you have the G7 running by itself in parallel... you might want to wait a bit before moving the next step and compare the results from the G6 vs G7 using a finger stick check to assess which is best for you... overall they seemed pretty close for me and I swapped after few hours.
+    6. The new dexcom G7 is supposedly more precise, faster response, much faster warmp (only minutes) than G6 but it also lack "smoothing"... long story short at this point your AAPS is still running with G6/Xdrip and you have the G7 running by itself in parallel... you might want to wait a bit before moving the next step and compare the results from the G6 vs G7 using a finger stick check to assess which is best for you... overall they seemed pretty close for me and I swapped after few hours.

 12. Switch AAPS from old trusted G6 to bleeding edge G7!
     1. in the AAPS top tabs (normally **HOME** is the default tab selected), slide all the way to the right to the **CONF** tab.